mongodb/docs/source/includes/fact-write-concern-read-uncommitted.rst

 states.
 For multi-document operations, MongoDB does not provide any multi-document transactions or isolation.

-When :program:`mongod` returns a successful *journaled write concern*, the data is fully committed to disk and will be available after :program:`mongod` restarts.
+When a standalone :program:`mongod` returns a successful *journaled write concern*, the data is fully committed to disk and will be available after :program:`mongod` restarts.

-For replica sets, write operations are durable only after a write replicates and commits to the journal of a majority of the voting members of the set.
+For replica sets, write operations are durable only after a write replicates and commits to the journal on a majority of the voting members of the set.
 MongoDB regularly commits data to the journal regardless of journaled write concern: use the :setting:`~storage.journal.commitIntervalMs` to control how often a :program:`mongod` commits the journal.